SarahSexton/NodevemberMS/README.md

 - .gitignore

 #### Files needed for Azure
 It's a very basic Node app.
-The following files are needed to deploy your Node application to Azure:
+The following files are needed to deploy your Node app to Azure:

-* **packages.json** - External packages needed by this application.
-The Azure environment will use this file to 'npm install' the packages listed in this file.
+* **package.json** - External packages needed by this application.
+The Azure environment will use this file to **'npm install'** the packages listed in this file.

-* **.deployment and deploy.cmd** - These aren't actually needed here because we're not doing anything that requires a custom deployment script.
-We've included them so you can understand what the build environment ([Kudu](https://github.com/projectkudu/kudu)) is doing once it determines this is a Node app.
+* **.deployment and deploy.cmd** - These aren't actually needed here, because we're not doing anything that requires a custom deployment script, but we've included them so you can understand what the build environment ([Kudu](https://github.com/projectkudu/kudu)) is doing once it determines this is a Node app.

 ### Step 3: Create virtual environment

 Now that you've got the code on your local machine, let's run it localy.
 Choose instructions below to set up via the command line (Windows, Mac, or Linux) or in Visual Studio (Windows).

 1. Open your Node.js console
-2. Navigate to your folder
+2. Navigate to your folder (using "cd .." to go up, "dir" to display the directory, and "cd <folder_name>" to change directories into a folder)
-3. type 'npm install' to install the dependencies for the project
+3. type **'npm install'** to install the dependencies for the project
-4. You should now be able to run project by typing 'node app.js'
+4. You should now be able to run project by typing **'node app.js'**
   * If you're using [Visual Studio Code](http://code.visualstudio.com), simply hit F5 to start the app.

-### Step 4: Modify with your own information
+### Step 4: Modify with your own changes

-1. Open /app.js and modify the YOUR_INFO with your information.
+1. Open 'app.js' and modify the YOUR_INFO with your information.

 2. After you've tested your changes, commit them to the Git repository:
- * git add .
+ * **git add .**
- * git commit -m "Add my contact info"
+ * **git commit -m "Add my contact info"**

 ### Step 5: Deploy the Web App to Azure